-After a tumultuous year, little ones are eager for the freedom and fun of summer.
+After a tumultuous year, little ones are eager for freedom and fun.

 Essential to early literacy development, reading for leisure is a simple yet highly effective way of achieving that balance.
-“There’s no better way to recharge the batteries than to share a book with Mum and Dad, and kids don’t need to be able to read or talk to enjoy it!”
+“There’s no better way to develop early literacy and vocabulary than to share a book with Mum and Dad, and kids don’t need to be able to read or talk to enjoy it!”
 Karen said.
 “Let them turn the pages, chat about what you see on each page, make animal noises, be silly… babies don’t mind what you do, so long as you are sharing a book together.”

 Even once kids start to read independently, it’s still important to read with them.

 “Chat about the characters, discuss alternative storylines, ask what would they do if they were in the character’s situation,” Karen suggested.
-“And if you are bouncing off the walls at home, why not make the most of the summer and take a rug and a book down to the park?”
+“And if you are bouncing off the walls at home, why not make the most of our wonderful Queensland winter and take a rug and a book down to the park or beach?”

 Maximising limited screen time COVID has led to a many activities and services going online, even some we wouldn’t have thought possible.
 “Don’t worry if the kids have had excessive screen time over recent months; after all, the world has been turned upside-down!” said Karen.
 “Screen time isn’t about how much, but more about what you do with it.”

 Many family services have moved online over the last six months, so there is now a wealth of digital literacy support available to parents.
 “The library has an abundance of online resources for families,” Karen explained.
-“Online library sessions such as Toddler Tuesdays and Rhymes with Ryan, are all early literacy activities that parents and children can enjoy together at home.
-Plus, your library membership also gives you access to a huge collection of digital eResources, such as Britannica Library, World Book Online, Literacy Planet, Ziptales, National Geographic Kids and heaps more… all for free as part of your membership!”
+“Online library sessions such as Keyword Sign and Sing and Rhymes with Ryan, are all early literacy activities that parents and children can enjoy together at home.
+Plus, your library membership also gives you access to a huge collection of digital eResources, such as World Book Online, Literacy Planet, Ziptales, National Geographic Kids and heaps more… all for free as part of your membership!”

 eResources at Sunshine Coast libraries